scrossuk/locic/docs/Exceptions.rst

 		}
 	}

 This means the compiler will generate code to check this property at run-time when configured to do so (e.g. for a debug build), and otherwise trust the programmer and assume the property is true.
-Hence no error will be produced by the error in this case.
+Hence no error will be produced by the compiler in this case.
 Given that this overrides the assistance of static analysis, this should be done **with great care!**

 A similar construct can be used for exception specifiers: